derek-knox/Notes/flux.md

 - *Reactions* via `@observer` - higher-order component pattern so a react component actually rerenders when an observable changes
     - use `@observer` on a component class whose `@observable`s, `@action`s, or `@computed`s would result in a rerender

+Additional Notes:
-"MobX reacts to any an existing observable property that is read during the execution of a tracked function."
+- "MobX reacts to any an existing observable property that is read during the execution of a tracked function."
+- Use a `transaction` if editing many observables at once where you know you only want an "update" to occur after all thed observable edits have been made.
+MobX uses this internally, but is useful depending on your use case.

 ## mobx-state-tree